 We analysed the discussions from Readability Guidelines Alpha discussions held earlier this year.
 These are a selection of the questions we wanted to find evidence-based answers for.
 Altogether there were about 20 specific topics.

-Over the next couple of weeks we’ll be updating the public wiki to reflect all the learnings from Beta.
+Over the next couple of weeks Content Design London will be updating the public wiki to reflect all the learnings from Beta.
 You can read about our findings along the way in our project updates.
 Here are some examples of guidance evidenced by the project:

 We also discovered that readability best practices, like using plain, simple language, short sentences, active tense, good grammar and accurate punctuation, improves ease of translation for localisation of content.